NVIDIA/NeMo/docs/source/asr/datasets.rst

 The ``nemo_asr`` collection expects each dataset to consist of a set of utterances in individual audio files plus a manifest that describes the dataset, with information about one utterance per line (``.json``).
-The audio files can be of any format supported by `Pydub <https://github.com/jiaaro/pydub>`_, though we recommend WAV files as they are the default and have been most thoroughly tested.
+The audio files can be of any format supported by `Pydub <https://github.com/jiaaro/pydub>`_, though we recommend ``.wav`` files as they are the default and have been most thoroughly tested.

-There should be one manifest file per dataset that will be passed in, therefore, if the user wants separate training and validation datasets, they should also have separate manifests.
-Otherwise, thay will be loading validation data with their training data and vice versa.
+There should be one manifest file per dataset that will be passed in, therefore, if you want to separate training and validation datasets, you should also have separate manifests.
+Otherwise, you will be loading validation data with your training data and vice versa.

 Each line of the manifest should be in the following format: